ppy/osu-wiki/wiki/BBCode/en.md

 ## Useful Projects

-Some projects that might help you with writing BBCode on osu! website are listed below.
+These projects simplify the process of formatting text with BBCode:

 | Name | Project lead | Description |
 | :-: | :-: | :-- |